Nicknamed the ‘city of squares’ thanks to its easy to navigate grid formation, Mannheim, Germany is also an industrial centre.

 The palace was heavily damaged by bombings during WWII, with only a few rooms escaping complete destruction.
 The city decided to rebuild it in the late 1940s, and the painstaking process to restore the intricate stucco, frescoes and wall panels took about 60 years.

-Formerly a residence of the prince electors, a huge courtyard surrounded by a 400 metre facade leads to the entrance where a sweeping ceremonial staircase leads up to the magnificent residence.
+Formerly a residence of the prince electors, a huge courtyard surrounded by a 400 metre facade leads to the entrance where a sweeping ceremonial staircase leads up to the magnificent residence, which can be visited during a tour.

 The opulent Knights’ Hall glitters with dazzling chandeliers, vases and artifacts are on display in the former living quarters, rich tapestries hang in the staterooms of the imperial apartment and the ceilings are decorated with impressive frescoes.